prebid/Prebid.js/dev-docs/bidder-adaptor.md

 2. Your (client-side) bidder adapter needs to unpack the server's response into a Prebid-compatible bid response populated with the required native assets.
 3. Your bidder adapter must be capable of ingesting the required and optional native assets specified on the `adUnit.mediaTypes.native` object, as described in [Show Native Ads]({{site.baseurl}}/dev-docs/show-native-ads.html).

-The adapter code sample below fulfills requirement #2, unpacking the server's reponse and:
+The adapter code samples below fulfills requirement #2, unpacking the server's reponse and:

 1. Checking for native assets on the response.
 2. If present, filling in the `native` object with those assets.